Richard Parks: 737 Challenge and other expeditions

-On 12 July 2011 he completed his challenge, finishing more than two weeks ahead of his self-imposed 7-month deadline.
-He completed his 737 Challenge in a record setting 06 Months, 11 Days, 07 Hours and 53 Minutes and set a new benchmark in the climbing of the 7 summits.

-His 737 Challenge raised hundreds of thousands of pounds in aid of Marie Curie Cancer Care whilst creating an advertising value worth £3 million to the cancer charity.
+On 12 July 2011 he completed the challenge after six months 11 days.

 In December 2012, he attempted to ski solo and unsupported to the South Pole from Hercules Inlet on the Antarctic coast.
-During his trek he received an extra food resupply, and in January he had to abandon the attempt as he could not reach the South Pole in time for the last plane back to South America.
+In January he had to abandon the attempt as due to poor health and bad weather conditions.
 He subsequently returned to Antarctica at the end of 2013, and on 4 January 2014 he completed an unsupported and unassisted journey to the South Pole, covering 1,150 km (715 miles) in 29 days, 19 hours and 24 minutes, the fastest solo for a Briton.

 TV Documentaries

 Parks' 737 Challenge was filmed for a BBC Cymru Wales documentary; "Richard Parks – Conquering the World" and was transmitted in 3 parts from Tuesday 26 July 2011.
 It has since been distributed across the globe.
 Filmed by Sports Media Services, the documentary showed the emotional and inspirational journey as he reached seven summits and three poles in seven months.
 A version has subsequently been released on iTunes.

-In 2014, Park's first network television series was broadcast on Channel 5.
+In 2014, Parks' first network television series was broadcast on Channel 5.
 Filmed by Zig Zag Productions, it followed a year of preparation and then completion of endurance races, as well as skiing solo and unsupported to the South Pole.

 2016 marked the production and release of a documentary series and a standalone documentary with Parks, both produced by One Tribe TV.
 A 3-part BBC One Wales and BBC Two series, "Extreme Wales with Richard Parks", was released in September.
 "Richard Parks on Everest", a 60-minute documentary for BBC One Wales following his progress earlier in the year on Project Everest Cynllun, was broadcast in October.

+In 2025 Parks was the presenter of a series of very short programmes (4 - 6 minutes) on channel S4C about significant events in Welsh history.
+This made use of his developing knowledge of the Welsh language.